Sustainable use of ecosystem services in Jordan

 Overall term: 2014 to 2019

-Jordan’s rapidly expanding population and their way of living are creating environmental pressures and leaving their mark on one of the world’s driest countries.
-The impacts of climate change and overgrazing of the remaining arable land are putting additional pressure on the country’s extremely limited natural resources.
+Jordan’s rapidly expanding population coupled with the current way of living by the exploitation of the natural resources is creating environmental pressure and leaving a mark on one of the world’s most arid countries.
+The impacts of climate change and overgrazing of the remaining arable lands are putting additional pressure on the country’s extremely limited natural resources.
 The ecosystems are highly vulnerable and fragile, and their ecological integrity has already been substantially weakened.
-People are now using these ecosystems for agriculture and cattle grazing in ways that are unsustainable and cannot be maintained.
-This has led to a continual reduction in soil fertility and the loss of biodiversity, and threatens the livelihoods and food security of the population.
+People are now using these ecosystems for agriculture and livestock grazing in ways that are unsustainable.
+This has led to a continual reduction in soil fertility, loss of biodiversity, and threatens the livelihoods and food security of the population.

-The Jordanian Ministry of Environment recognises the importance of intact ecosystems and their ecosystem services, including the interactions between the air, water, soils, animals, plants and humans that are essential for the economy, nutrition and people’s livelihoods.
+The Jordanian Ministry of Environment recognises the importance of intact ecosystems and their ecosystem services, including the multiple and complex interactions between water, soils, plants, animals, and humans that are essential for the economy, nutrition and people’s livelihoods.
 According to environmental legislation, the Ministry has an overarching responsibility for the protection and conservation of the environment.
 In addition, Jordan has signed all of the key global environmental agreements.
-Over 51 recognised non-governmental organisations are working on environmental issues, and about 15 of these are focusing on ecosystem services.
+Over 50 recognised non-governmental organisations are working on environmental issues, and roughly 20 of these are focusing on ecosystem services.

-National policy-making processes takes greater account of biodiversity and ecosystem services – including their importance for climate change adaptation.
+National policy-making processes have taken biodiversity and ecosystem services into greater account, including their importance for climate change adaptation.

 At the national level, GIZ is providing advisory support to the Jordanian Ministry of Environment.
-The pilot measures are managed by consulting companies and focus on the mountainous areas in eastern Jordan between the Syrian border in the northern part of the country and Karak.
+The integrated field case studies on sustainable rangeland management and ecotourism are managed by a consulting company and focus on the Jordan Rift Valley between the Syrian border in the northern part of the country and Karak in the South.

-The project is cooperating with non-governmental organisations, the private sector and local governments to promote selected practical examples from the ecotourism sector as well as recreation areas for local residents.
-In addition, it is supporting sustainable pasture management measures.
-These will illustrate how increasing society’s appreciation of ecosystem services and using them sustainably can contribute significantly to socio-economic development.
-The knowledge gained through these activities will be assessed and fed into policy-making processes.
+The project is cooperating with selected communities, non-governmental organisations, the private sector and local governments to promote selected practical examples from the ecotourism sector as well as recreation areas for local residents.
+In addition, it is supporting sustainable pasture management measures and two women cooperatives, producing and marketing sustainable products.
+These successful examples will illustrate how an increasing appreciation of ecosystem services and using them sustainably can contribute significantly to socio-economic development.
+The knowledge gained through these field case studies will be assessed and fed into policy-making processes, as well as into national guidelines for the integration of ecosystem services into policy and practice.

-The consulting firm GOPA supports the implementation of the project.
+The consulting firm GOPA GmbH supports the implementation of the project.